As a business owner, I know how important it is to create a strong brand identity to stand out in a crowded market.

 We live and breathe branding and all mediums—your website, social media graphics, printed materials, etc. Consistency is key!

 Using a branding board is a great way to keep your branding on track.
 Think of it as your brand bible—the resource you will always (always!) refer back to when creating any kind of graphics, visuals, or brand collateral.
-It’s an easy reference for your brand fonts, color codes, patterns, logos, and textures, to ensure that any visual element you create is cohesive with your brand identity.

 A brand board template is helpful in creating a brand and can be a helpful tool for any business owner or marketing professional.